Wills Attorney

 • How does a will differ from a trust, and do I need both?

 A will is a legal document that only takes effect upon your death.
 It names beneficiaries, appoints a personal representative (executor), and outlines guardianship for minor children.
-However, it typically goes through probate, a court-supervised process that can take time and become public record.
+However, it typically goes through probate, a process that can take time and become public record.

 A trust can take effect during your lifetime or after your death, and can help your estate avoid probate altogether.
 Trusts offer privacy, faster distribution of assets, and added control over how and when beneficiaries receive their inheritance.